vikingeducation/prep_basics/test-yourself-answers.md

 #### What is HTML and how is it used?

-Hypertext markup language, a language of tags used to define the structure and content of Web pages, such as headings, lists, paragraphs, line breaks, images, etc.
+Hypertext markup language, a language of tags used to define the structure and give meaning to the content of Web pages, such as headings, lists, paragraphs, line breaks, images, etc.

 *Contributed by [Michael Alexander](http://github.com/betweenparentheses)*